AmiconeM/2EvolutionModes/README.md

 This project contains:

-- code to simulate evolution under directional selection and Gamma-distributed mutation effects ("Amicone_DirectionalSelection_Gamma.R").
+- code to simulate evolution under directional selection and Gamma-distributed mutation effects ("DirectionalSelection_Gamma.R").

 - metadata file to run the R script ("Metadata.txt") under the specified conditions.